 This program allows participants to choose their own service providers.
 The official terminology for this option is called "self-direction" or "consumer-direction".
 As an illustrative example, if the participant has been approved to receive attendant care, they can select any person to provide them with that care, including relatives.
 Participants must create a legal contract with their care provider, who must meet the state's other regulations.
 Eligible applicants have a maximum monthly amount (up to $300) that they can spend, with the hourly rate of the care provider negotiated between the applicant and the care provider.

 Another major benefit of the program is home accessibility and safety modifications.
-The state will pay for changes to the home to improve access and safety.
 Two examples are wheelchair ramps and handicapped accessible, walk-in showers or tubs.

 In addition to being legal Nebraska residents, program beneficiaries must meet the following eligibility criteria.

 Functional Need – beneficiaries must have a formal designation of “disabled”.
 Medical documentation verifying one’s disability must be provided with the application.
 Alzheimer’s and many related dementias are considered to be a disability.
 Therefore, persons with these conditions will qualify medically for this program.

 Place of Residence – program participants must reside at home or in the home of a friend or family member.
 They cannot live in adult foster care, assisted living, or in a nursing home.